benjaminion/upgrading-ethereum-book/src/book.md

 In Ethereum&nbsp;2 the stake has three key roles.

 First, the stake is an anti-Sybil mechanism.
 Ethereum&nbsp;2 is a permissionless system that anyone can participate in.
 Permissionless systems must find a way to allocate influence among their participants.
 There must be some cost to creating an identity in the protocol, otherwise individuals could cheaply create vast numbers of duplicate identities and overwhelm the chain.
-In Proof of Work chains a participant's influence is proportional to its hash power, a limited resource[^fn-one-cpu-one-vote].
-In Proof of Stake chains participants must stake some of the chain's coin, which is again a limited resource.
+In proof of work chains a participant's influence is proportional to its hash power, a limited resource[^fn-one-cpu-one-vote].
+In proof of stake chains participants must stake some of the chain's coin, which is again a limited resource.
 The influence of each staker in the protocol is proportional to the stake that they lock up.

 [^fn-one-cpu-one-vote]: In the Bitcoin white paper, Satoshi wrote that, "Proof-of-work is essentially one-CPU-one-vote", although ASICs and mining farms have long subverted this.
-Proof of Stake is one-stake-one-vote.
+Proof of stake is one-stake-one-vote.

 Second, the stake provides accountability.
 There is a direct cost to acting in a harmful way in Ethereum&nbsp;2.
 Specific types of harmful behaviour can be uniquely attributed to the stakers that performed them, and their stakes can be reduced or taken away entirely in a process called [slashing](/part2/incentives/slashing/).
 This allows us to quantify the [economic security](#economic-finality) of the protocol in terms of what it would cost an attacker to do something harmful.